-Installing MinimWatch on Mac OS X
+Installing MinimWatch 2 on Mac

-Installing Java on Mac OS X
+Installing Java on Mac

-- Visit the Free Java Download page and click the "Free Java Download" button.
+- Visit the Java Download page and click the "Java Download" button.

 - After the download has completed, double-click the downloaded file.

 - You should see a window containing a package icon.
 Double-click this icon and follow the installation prompts.

 Alternatively, you can download a later version of the Java Development Kit (JDK) from the Oracle Java Downloads page.
 For some downloads from this page, you need to have an Oracle account.
 For most users, the JRE is more suitable as it is quicker and easier to install.